 The V-22 Osprey and tilt-rotor aircraft’s reputation for being unsafe

-The most prominent concern flooding the comments sections beneath stories and videos about the Army’s decision really boils down to the tilt-rotor V-22 Osprey’s reputation for being an unsafe platform.
-The V-22 program has certainly seen a number of high-profile incidents, leading to the deaths of service members, dating all the way back to the early 1990s.
+The most prominent concern flooding the comments sections beneath stories and videos about the Army’s V-280 decision really boils down to the tilt-rotor V-22 Osprey’s reputation as an unsafe platform.
+The V-22 program has certainly seen several high-profile incidents, leading to the deaths of service members, dating all the way back to the early 1990s.

 Every service member lost in training or combat is a tragedy, but in order to determine whether the V-280 is truly an unsafe replacement for the UH-60, it’s important to view these tragic incidents through an admittedly difficult-to-muster lens of objectivity.